bobg/fab/Readme.md

 ## The Fab runtime

 A Fab [Runner](https://pkg.go.dev/github.com/bobg/fab#Runner)
-is responsible for invoking targets’ `Run` methods, keeping track of which ones have already run so that they don’t get invoked a second time.
+is responsible for invoking targets’ `Execute` methods, keeping track of which ones have already run so that they don’t get invoked a second time.
 A normal Fab session uses a single global default runner.